ingram-projects/animxyz/docs/content/sections/contexts.md

           </div>
 ---

-AnimXYZ uses its own attribute `xyz` to create contexts that define the animations within them using composable utilities such as `xyz="fade down duration-10"`.
-Unlike classes, an `xyz` context applies not only to the element it's on, but also to all its child/descendant elements as well.
-This allows for the flexibility of utility classes without all the code repetition.
-In essence, `xyz` is an attribute for animations.
+Unlike classes, the `xyz` attribute doesn't just apply to the element it's on, it also defines the animation for all descendant elements with an AnimXYZ active class.
+This can be very useful when applying the same animation to lists or groups of elements with the flexibility of utility classes without having to add them to each element.

-To make a child element to animate differently than it's parent context, create a new `xyz` context on the child which will override the parent context.
-This new XYZ context will reset all utilities and variables.
-If you only wish to override or add some animation values without resetting all of them, add `inherit` along with the new `xyz` values.
+To have a child element animate differently than it's parent context, add an `xyz` attribute to the child to override it.
+This new XYZ context resets all utilities and variables.

+If you want to only override some of the parent context, add `inherit` along with the new `xyz` values.